autistic-symposium/searcher-cowswap-py/README.md

 <br>

-* Input orders are located at 'orders/'.
+* Input orders are located at `orders/`,
-* Solutions are located at 'solutions/'.
+* Solutions are located at `solutions/`.

 <br>

-For instance, for a user order instance:
+For example, this user order instance

 ```
 {